A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: Derivation of DG VEF

 where the \emph{numerical fluxes} $\widehat{\E\varphi}$ and $\widehat{\vec{J}}$ are approximations of $\E\varphi$ and $\vec{J}$ on the boundaries of the elements in the mesh.
-We group the product $\E\varphi$ as the numerical flux to mimic the integration by parts of a tensor times a vector.
+In the above, integration by parts was applied on each element so that only local differentiation on each element is required for functions in $Y_p$ and $W_p$.
+We have grouped the product $\E\varphi$ as the numerical flux to mimic the integration by parts of the product of a tensor and vector.
 Here, the gradient of a vector is

 and

 is the scalar contraction of two tensors.
 Note that if $\E = \frac{1}{3}\I$ then